mozilla/elasticutils/docs/dev_testing.rst

     ./run_tests.py

-If you have Django installed, this will run the Django-specific tests.
-If you don't, then the test runner will skip the Django-specific tests.
+This will run all the tests.

 ..
 Note::